 Any expense a company has can be calculated into terms of ROI.
 While some expenses or activities – such as buying staples or repairing an employee bathroom – may not have a direct or financial ROI, each expense contributes to an overarching investment.
-For example, hiring a graphic designer to create ads, paying a photographer for taking pictures of the company, overhauling the company's website and so on can be considered a return on investment.
+For example, hiring a graphic designer to create ads, paying a photographer to take pictures of the company and overhauling the company's website can be considered a return on investment.

 In many instances, ROI is used to calculate how much of a value an investment is.
 For example, an angel investor would want to know the potential ROI of an investment prior to committing any funds to a company.
 Calculating a company's potential or actual financial ROI typically involves dividing the company's annual income or profit by the amount of the original or current investment.

 ROI is also used to describe "opportunity cost," or a return the investor gave up to invest in the company.
-If a business owner were to invest their money in the stock market, they could expect to receive an annual return of at least 5 percent.
-By investing that same money in a company, an owner would expect to see a similar, if not higher ROI for their money.
+If a business owner were to invest their money in the stock market, they could expect to receive an annual return of at least 5%.
+By investing that same money in a company, an owner would expect to see a similar, if not higher, ROI for their money.

 One way to calculate ROI is to divide the net profit (return) by the amount that was invested:

-Another way of calculating ROI is to take the gains of an investment, subtract the cost of the investment and divide the result by the cost of the investment.
-The ROI formula is:
+Another way to calculate ROI is to take the gains of an investment, subtract the cost of the investment and divide the result by the cost of the investment:

 Learning from the past

-Calculating return on investment isn’t meant to act as a precise method of measurement, instead only yielding approximate figures.
-More accurate projections always help, but some error is generally expected with ROI.
-Understanding the return on investment of any project or marketing campaign helps in identifying what is a successful business practice versus what isn’t.
+ROI calculations are not meant to be precise methods of measurement but rather ways to approximate.
+More-accurate projections always help, but some error is generally expected with ROI.
+Understanding the return on investment of any project or marketing campaign helps in identifying successful business practices.

 Many companies use ROI to identify methods of marketing and advertising that will yield the highest return based on previous successes.
-This way ROI becomes not only an indicator of how much ROI was found over the last year, but also how much a company could expect in the following months.
+This way, ROI becomes not only a measure of past success but also an estimate for the coming months.